This is a Sponsored post

 External factors play a role too.
 The most obvious is UV exposure.
 I recommend applying sunscreen rain or shine, regardless of your ethnicity.
 Make sure you apply at least an SPF 30 with broad-spectrum coverage.
 Whether you start using it at 15, 60 or even 70, you’re still doing better than not using it at all.
 I suggest keeping your sunscreen by your toothpaste and deodorant, so you don’t forget to apply in the morning.”

 “A major cause of uneven skin tone is excessive sun exposure and if younger-looking

-skin is on your mind, skin tone should be too.
-To address existing skin tone damage, I recommend a chemical peel and using an anti-aging foundation that serves multiple purposes like COVERGIRL & Olay Tone Rehab 2-in-1 Foundation, which leaves behind flawless coverage and improves skin tone over time.”
+Skin is on your mind; skin tone should be too.
+To address existing skin tone damage, I recommend a chemical peel and using an anti-aging foundation that serves multiple purposes like COVERGIRL & Olay Tone Rehab 2-in-1 Foundation. lt leaves behind flawless coverage and improves skin tone over time.”